dmbaturin/bnfgen/README.md

 ======

 BNFGen generates random text based on context-free grammars.
-You give it a file with your grammar defined in BNF-like syntax, it give you a string that follows that grammar.
+You give it a file with your grammar, defined in BNF-like syntax, it gives you a string that follows that grammar.

 Can be used for parser fuzzing or amusement.